Sunnydayz77/BetterDoc/better-doc-project/README.md

 Post-MVP:
+-Post another navigation tab that is specifically for practice locations near the user.
+This link would describe if the practices are accepting new patients as well as what insurances are accepted, phone numbers, and office hours.
 -Locate and use another API that renders health quotes and helpful information on the front page.
 -Create login capabilities so that users can "favorite" and save preferred provider information.